Yew Hedge Plant (Taxus baccata) Description

 Law regarding tall hedges

 When planting extra tall hedging, there is of course the chance that, depending on the location, it may not be popular with a neighbour.
 There is now written legislation regarding hedge heights judged to be problematic between neighbours.
 The Anti-Social Behaviour Act 2003 attempts to outline procedure when hedges are adjudged by a neighbour to seriously impact their own house or garden; blocking light or restricting views for example.
-A high hedge is classified as being more than 2 metres tall and must be evergreen or semi-evergreen, meaning deciduous hedges such as Beech that are available over 2m are not affected by legislation.
+A high hedge is classified as being more than 2 metres tall and evergreen or semi-evergreen, meaning deciduous hedges such as Beech that are available over 2m are not affected by legislation.
 If a dispute should occur, the procedure involves raising a case with the local council, should you not be able to negotiate with your neighbour directly.
 At this point the council will investigate and make a decision based on how much the hedge is deemed to affect the neighbour, whereby they may ask for the hedge to be kept at 2m or below, however there is the chance for appeal.

 Alternatives to tall hedging